neondatabase/website/content/docs/guides/ferretdb.md

 ```

-## Update document record in FerretDB
+## Update a record in FerretDB

-Next, you need to update "Jordan" record to reflect his current position as a `SF`.
+Next, you need to update the "Jordan" record to reflect his current position as a `SF`.
 To do this, we can just run an `updateOne` command to target just that particular player:

 ```json
 db.players.updateOne(